aditya697/CTF-WRITEUPS/IMAGINARY CTF/Reversing/No Thoughts, Head Empty/No Thoughts, Head Empty.md

 If we note down all the letters being printed it will form the flag.

-Didn't much reversing but got the flag 😅
+Didn't do much reversing but got the flag 😅

 Flag:- ``ictf{th3_l3s5_th0ugh+_+he_b3teR}``